raduking/apiphany/README.md

 </dependency>
 ```

-Project being in development, you can also use the latest development build but you need to build it yourself.
+You can also use the latest development build but you need to build it yourself.

 ```
 git clone git@github.com:raduking/apiphany.git